green-coding-solutions/website/content/blog/reducing-image-size.md

 - Firefox image: 347MB -> 282MB
 - Chrome image: 552MB -> 350MB

-- What is the calculation for waging network transfer savings vs. build times?

-Using the formula for calculating the [CO2 cost of the network transfer](https://www.green-coding.berlin/co2-formulas/#gigabytes-to-kwh)

-TODO

 This does not however mean that Alpine is a silver bullet for slimmer images.
 A prominent pitfall to avoid is using Alpine for Python based projects,
 as there are no wheels (way in which Python packages are bundled) for Alpine,
 resulting in packages needing to be built from source and drastically increasing build times.

-- What are future improvements that we could do?

-TODO
+Considering that the build time and compressed image size are decreased, this optimization resulted in a net energy reduction. 🎉

+In an future blog post, we will highlight the case when the image optimization causes an increase in build time, but a reduction in image size and do a breakdown of the energy cost of the network transfer.